-1. Advertising [2CFR Part 230 App B] [NCSL 2015-241 S12B.9. (h)(2)]

-The term "advertising costs" means the costs of advertising media.
-Advertising media include magazines, newspapers, internet, radio and television programs, direct mail, exhibits, and the like.

-- a) The following costs are allowable: - i.
+- 1. Advertising [2CFR Part 200.421] [NCSL 2015-241 S12B.9. (h)(2)] The term "advertising costs" means the costs of advertising media.
+Advertising media include magazines, newspapers, internet, radio and television programs, direct mail, exhibits, and the like. - a) The following costs are allowable: - i.
 Classified advertising for recruitment of employees; - ii.
 Advertising for the procurement of goods and services; - iii.
-Advertising related to the disposition of property and equipment;
+Advertising related to the disposition of property and equipment; - iv.
+Yellow page advertisements that publicize direct services for children, families and providers who serve children and families;